Providence Art Galleries, Museums, Supplies & More

 Some of the top places for art framing in Providence are:

 Eastern Art & Frame Company has been a full-service family-owned and run frame shop in the Washington Park area since 1955.
-Providence Picture Frame is New England’s largest art and frame store with a legendary reputation and history dating back to 1879.

-Hobby Frames is a professional framing firm that specializes in supplying collectors with high-quality, one-of-a-kind display frames constructed of solid wood mouldings.
-American Picture Frame has been dedicated to offering the best quality frames and customer service since 2002.
-All of their work is completed on-site, with same-day service available when needed.
+American Picture Frame has been dedicated to offering the best quality frames and customer service since 2002 and all of their work is completed on-site with same-day service available when needed.

 You can check out some of our other posts on: